Behavioral and Community Health Sciences

 Michelle Lawrence Bidwell holds a Master of Public Health from Louisiana State University Health Sciences Center and is currently a third-year doctoral student in Community Health Sciences.
 She has worked on several research and evaluation projects in the fields of cancer, pharmacology, nutrition, high risk youth, and corrections for organizations like the Louisiana Cancer and Prevention Program (LCP), Educational Testing Service (ETS), Gretna Police Department, LSU Health’s Pharmacology Department, The Moyer Foundation, and SMART CAFE.
 Michelle is a former member of the School of Public Health’s Research Committee and is the founding president of LSU Health’s Student Organization for the Advancement of Research (SOAR).
 Prior to attending LSU Health, Michelle graduated from Xavier University with a degree in psychology and a minor in chemistry.
 Michelle is currently the Director of Impact and Evaluation at Bastion Community of Resilience, a local non-profit community for military veterans and their families.
 Michelle’s research interests include substance abuse, military veterans’ health, and sustainable community programming.

-Precious Comeaux, MPH, is a third-year PhD student in the Behavioral and Community Health Sciences department.
+Precious Comeaux, MPH, is a fourth-year PhD student in the Behavioral and Community Health Sciences department.
 Precious’s area of interest focuses on increasing rates of medication adherence in patients with infectious diseases.
 Precious currently works as the Director of Clinical Operations for a multi-site Federally Qualified Health Center.
 Originally from Acadiana, she received her Bachelor of Science degree in Biology from the University of Louisiana at Lafayette and her Master of Public Health in Health Policy and Systems Management from LSU Health Sciences Center, New Orleans.
 While in her MPH program, Precious received the Louisiana Association of Health Plans Gil Dupre Graduate Student Scholarship.
 Precious has worked extensively with Federally Qualified Health Centers and Community Based Organizations to improve healthcare quality and reduce health disparities in the public health areas of infectious disease, maternal and child health, primary care and mental health.

 Ashley Fenton’s area of interest focuses on decreasing obesity rates among African American youth to influence obesity rates among adults in the African American community.
 She hopes to focus her research on identifying factors of influence such as cultural cooking habits, genetics, and/or environmental factors.